arcus/DART_analysis/README.md

 ## Running reports

-Once you've run all the cleaning scripts, you'll have local copies saved of all the data you need.
+Data are stored in `data/raw`, `data/deidentified`, and `data/interim`.
-Data are stored in `data/raw` and `data/interim`.
+If you clone the repository, you'll have only `data/deidentified`; if you also run all the cleaning scripts in `src/scripts`, you'll also have `data/raw` and `data/interim`.
-Most reports begin by loading one or more data sets from `data/interim`.
+Most reports begin by loading one or more data sets from `data/deidentified` or (if identifying fields are needed) `data/interim`.

 Most reports knit to `github_document`, because that markdown formatting is what displays best on GitHub.